Weak Faddeev-Takhtajan-Volkov algebras; Lattice $W_n$ algebras: Appendix A

 \subsection{Lattice $W_4$ algebra}

 .
 Again $DSolve$ returns un-evaluated, meaning that it can not solve the system of equations.
 As before, this computation can be simplified by the substitution,

 in which case the six equations become

-As before, this system of first-order $PDEs$ can be solved by using the procedure described in Chapter V, Sec IV of Goursat's Differential Equations.\\ The first step is to find the complete, non-commutative group of differential operators that includes $equ4$, $equ5$, and $equ6$.
+As before, this system of first-order $PDEs$ can be solved by using the procedure described in Chapter V, Sec IV of Goursat's Differential Equations.

+The first step is to find the complete, non-commutative group of differential operators that includes $equ4$, $equ5$, and $equ6$.
 To do so, we use the function $comm$, generalized from $W_3$

 which are independent of the first three operators, increasing the size of the group to five. $comm[equ4, equ6]$ vanishes identically and so does not add an operator.
 On the other hand, the seven additional commutators involving $equ7$ and $equ8$ yield expressions that are linear combinations of $\{equ4, equ5, equ6, equ7, equ8\}$.
-Thus, these five operators comprise the entire group.\\ From this information alone, we know that $g$ is an arbitrary function of precisely one first integral.
+Thus, these five operators comprise the entire group.

+From this information alone, we know that $g$ is an arbitrary function of precisely one first integral.
 This first integral can be obtained by systematically eliminating variables and equations, one pair at a time, until a single equation of two variable remains.
 Start by solving any one of the equations.

 Final solution